studerw/td-ameritrade-client/README.md

 * Take the example return XML and generate JAXB Pojo with the correct annotations.

+* Modify the Pojo which means
+  - rename from `amtd` to actual response name, delete the ObjectFactory
-* Modify the Pojo which means extend the `BaseTda` class, determine the error code, modify String types to Java *Integer*, *BigDecimal*, possibly DateTime if it makes sense.
+  - extend the `BaseTda` class, determine the error code, check `responseStr` needed
+  - modify String types to Java *Integer*, *BigDecimal*, *Double*, *Boolean* and *ZonedDateTime* if it makes sense.

 * Create the call within `TdaHttpClient` using the required parameters at a minimum and write an accompanying integration test to ensure the call is successful with at least my individual account.

 ## Streaming API

 * This API is significantly different than the other calls that it requires time I currently do not have to implement.
 Hopefully, I will have time to finish it in the future.

+## Login Parameters
+The client only requires a username and password.
+The actual call to TDA, though, also requires a `source` and `version`.
+Because I have not seen these change, they are hardcoded, as are all other properties, in the `src/main/resources/com/studerw/tda/tda-api.properties` file.
+You can change these